 - Deduplication might not be the answer.
-Rather than spending time and money on deduping student-held data, a district might opt to have it all stored in the cloud with third-party providers.
-That way, IT can focus its limited budget on better protecting district assets.
+Rather than spending time and money on deduping student-held data, Utah State University chose to have it all stored in the cloud with third-party providers.
+That way, IT can focus its limited budget on better protecting university assets.

 - Take your time.
 Don't try to dedupe everything right off the bat.
 Start with an application or two and observe how it reacts to the process.
 Doing too much all at once won't give you the chance to understand dedupe's impact on each type of data.

 Learn how deduplication is helping universities manage expanding data requirements.